pubuduudara/Real-Time-Market-Data-Application/README.md

   - `TINGO_AUTH_KEY`: Obtain your authentication key from [Tiingo](https://www.tiingo.com/).

 - **Authentication Configuration:**
 - `VALID_API_KEYS`: Comma-separated list of valid API keys for authenticating requests.
+(Note: this should be passed in each REST API header. use `x-api-key` as the header key)

 ### 3. Obtain API Keys